dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

     and motion. to understand this, think about how you might measure attention on social networks and imagine what the notion of a space means for social networks.
+  - explain the sociophysical differences between "Attention" and "Parade Rest" as an example to demonstrate how you should follow the logical, higher-order direction of focus instead of simply gauging someone's head/eye orientation

 #### The Prototypical Thought Experiment for S/Phys (w/ both Phys+Virtual)